 A SPECT scan is done in a hospital nuclear medicine department.
 You will lie on a table that is hooked to a large scanner, cameras, and a computer.

 The radioactive tracer is usually given in a vein (IV).
 You may need to wait as long as an hour for the tracer to move through your body.
 During this time, you may need to avoid moving and talking.

 The SPECT scanner is a large machine that scans your body.
 It has two cameras that rotate slowly around your body.
 They will be very close to your body but should not touch you.
 The scanned pictures are sent to a computer screen so your doctor can see them.
 Many scans are done to make a series of pictures.

 It's very important to lie still while each scan is being done.
 At some medical centers, a CT scan will be done at the same time.

 For a SPECT scan of the brain, you will lie on a bed.
 You may be asked to read, name letters, or tell a story, depending on whether speech, reasoning, or memory is being tested.
 During the scan, you may be given earplugs and a blindfold (if you don't need to read during the test) to wear for your comfort.

 If you are having a SPECT scan of your heart, electrodes for an electrocardiogram (EKG, ECG) will be put on your body.
 During the test, you will be alone in the scanner room.
 The technologist will watch you through a window.
-You will be able talk to him or her at all times through a two-way intercom.
+You will be able to talk to each other at all times through a two-way intercom.

 You won't feel pain during the test.
 The table you lie on may be hard, and the room may be cool.
 It may be difficult to lie still during the test.